cypherpunk-academy/2064/en/023_1913_Bullying.md

 ## **1913** Bullying
 ____
 After the speech, in the guest room of a pub.
-Wilhelm, Hilde, a driver, and Adolf, a party official.
+Wilhelm, Hilde, a driver, and Adolf, a member of the Socialist Party.

 Wilhelm: "Thank you, Hilde!
 For your lecture earlier.